berenger-eu/tbfmm/paper/paper.md

 # Summary

 `TBFMM` is a high-performance package that implements the parallel fast multipole method in modern `C++17`.

+[comment]: détailler "l'acronyme, je devine (`TBFMM` , for *Template Based* FMM, is a high-performance ..."

 `TBFMM` was designed to be easily customized thanks to `C++` templates and fine control of the `C++` classes inter-dependencies.
 Users can implement new FMM kernels, new types of interacting elements or even new parallelization strategies.
-Specifically, `TBFMM` can be used to accelerate research in HPC to study parallelization/optimization and scheduling.
-However, it can also effectively be used as a simulation toolbox for scientists in physics or applied mathematics.
+As such, it can effectively be used as a simulation toolbox for scientists in physics or applied mathematics.
 It enables users to perform simulations while delegating the data structure, the algorithm and the parallelization to the library.
+Besides, `TBFMM` can also provide an interesting use case for the HPC research community regarding parallelization, optimization and scheduling of applications handling irregular data structures.

 # Background